Second Winter

 Then finally a lady who leads me home.

-Or how I have no plans to learn the piano,
+And I have no plans to learn the piano,

 Yet for a while the house fills